CatChenal/DU-event-transcript-demo/README.md

 | F5 | Add a 'Year' column | README table | Explain why event '01' follows event '20' | Explicitly indicate folder location (currently hidden in link) |
 | F5'| Amend the file links to reveal path| README | E.g.: [2021/21: Command Line Focused Dev](2021/21-nick-command.md) | Alternative to F5.
 Numbering in demo is reset in year folder.|

-Change 'Meetup Event' to the more generic 'Venue': The main event link may not always come via Meetup, plus,.

 ### The file `README_new.md` reflects the changes associated with the README modifications above listed.
 ### The events Markdown files in the year folders have been 'header-normalized' to enable a templated approach to document generation.
 (A good example for this normalization is Event "05".)